kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 ```
 $ necdev new --help
-Create an Nectar template package
+Create a Nectar template package

 Usage: necdev new [OPTIONS] <DIR>